code-check/github-api-scala/src/test/scala/README.md

 -- Returns a String with a single random word.
 - generatedRandomInt()
 -- Returns a random Int from 0 to 999.
 This was added to avoid having to import the Random class in every file (so it is bundled with Constants)
-Use these to generate random field values at the beginning of each Spec to test update functions.
+Use these to generate random field values to test create and update functions.